-Gasoline and automobile service stations are a significant source of soil, groundwater, and drinking water contamination throughout New Jersey.
+Gasoline and automobile service stations are a significant source of soil, groundwater, and drinking water contamination throughout New York and New Jersey.
 Gas stations in New Jersey have a history of using steel tanks to contain gasoline that is sold commercially or made available for sale to the public.
 These tanks, often stored several feet underground, can develop small holes that grow over time.
 The piping systems between storage tanks and dispensing equipment can also become a pathway for pollutants to escape, whether because of defective components or deterioration.
 Spills and overfills during refilling of storage tanks is another way that gasoline is released into the environment from service stations.
 Automobile service stations can also be source of contamination from chlorinated solvents, like TCE and PCE, which have historically been used for degreasing metal parts.

 Gasoline can be spilled above ground or released from compromised underground tanks and piping into the surrounding soil and can seep further into the ground where it may impact the groundwater.
 Once in the groundwater, the gasoline and its chemical constituents can travel—sometimes great distances—and can ultimately impact the water that individuals and communities use for drinking.
 Contamination of drinking water by gasoline and its chemical constituents is, unfortunately, a normal occurrence in New Jersey because of the large number of gas stations and storage tanks in this densely populated state.
 When gasoline components have impacted groundwater, these chemicals can volatilize and rise upward from the ground in a gas phase and enter buildings that sit above the contaminated groundwater.
 This process, known as vapor intrusion, may have harmful effects on those who live or work in the affected buildings or structures.